 In order to become licensed as a professional counselor, professional clinical counselor, or mental health counselor, candidates must complete the degree, program, and/or coursework required by their chosen state.
 States also have licensing requirements beyond a program's graduation requirements that include post-master's supervised clinical experience, examination(s), background check, and application for license.
 Professional licensure requirements vary by state.
 If you are considering an academic program that leads to professional licensure, we recommend you contact the appropriate licensing agency in your home state for information and guidance prior to starting a program outside your state.
-The National Board for Certified Counselors and boards Affiliates provides а listing of state licensure on its website: HTTPS://WWW.NBCC.ORG/SEARCH/STATEBOARDDIRECTORY
+The National Board for Certified Counselors and boards Affiliates provides listing of state licensure on its website: HTTPS://WWW.NBCC.ORG/SEARCH/STATEBOARDDIRECTORY

-As of July 1, 2020, the Master of Arts in Professional Counseling and Master of Divinity in Professional Counseling degree programs meet the degree and coursework requirements in Alabama, Alaska, Arizona, Arkansas, California, Connecticut, Florida, Georgia, Hawaii, Idaho, Indiana, Iowa, Kentucky, Louisiana, Maine, Massachusetts, Michigan, Minnesota, Missouri, Montana, Nebraska, Nevada, New Jersey, New Mexico, North Carolina, North Dakota, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, West Virginia, Wyoming, and Washington, DC.
+As of July 1, 2020, the Master of Arts in Professional Counseling and Master of Divinity in Professional Counseling degree programs meet the degree and coursework requirements in Alabama (Note: Applicants must officially begin the application process by December 31, 2023), Alaska, Arizona, Arkansas, California, Connecticut, Florida, Georgia, Hawaii, Idaho, Indiana, Iowa, Kentucky, Louisiana, Maine, Massachusetts, Michigan, Minnesota, Missouri, Montana, Nebraska, Nevada, New Jersey, New Mexico, North Dakota, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, West Virginia, Wyoming, and Washington, DC.

-Modifications to the practicum and clinical training portion of the Master of Arts in Marriage and Family Therapy and Master of Divinity in Marriage and Family Therapy degree programs must be made in order to meet the requirements in Louisiana, Maine, Oregon, and Utah.
-Contact the University's Clinical Training Director at CLINICALS@AMRIDGEUNIVERSITY.EDU for additional information.
+Modifications to the practicum and clinical training portion of the Amridge University's Master of Arts in Professional Counseling and Master of Divinity in Professional Counseling degree programs must be made in order to meet the requirements in Louisiana, Maine, Oregon, and

+Utah.
+Contact the University's Clinical Training Director at clinicals@amridgeuniversity.edu for additional information.

-Amridge University's Master of Arts in Marriage and Family Therapy and Master of Divinity in Marriage and Family Therapy degree programs do not meet licensure requirements of Colorado, Delaware, Illinois, Kansas, Maryland, Mississippi, New Hampshire, Ohio, and Wisconsin.
+Amridge University's Master of Arts in Master of Arts in Professional Counseling and Master of Divinity in Professional Counseling degree programs do not meet the licensure requirements of Alabama (After December 31, 2023), California, Illinois, Kansas, North Carolina, and Wisconsin.